 If You’re Unsure, Ask

 If you’re out in a public, in a friend’s home, or just anywhere outside of your own property and you’re not sure if it’s okay to vape, the best thing you can do is ask.
 Asking makes you appear conscientious of others, and eliminates any confusion on the issue.
-If the owner/manager/whoever tells you it’s okay to light up, go for it.
+If the owner/manager/whoever tells you it’s okay to power up, go for it.
 If not, you won’t commit a faux pas that offends other people.

 It’s Okay to Chase Clouds – Just Not Around the General Public